lgrammel/js-agent/docs/docs/tutorial-wikipedia-agent/add-agent.md

   }),
 ```

-The loop is configured with out earlier prompt function and the `chatGpt` model.
+The loop is configured with our earlier prompt function and the `chatGpt` model.
 This prompt is used when calling the `chatGpt` model generate function.
 We'll configure and talk about the actions later.